Marcussena/medium-blog-post/README.md

  #### Q3 — What locations have the best ratings?
  #### Q4 — What is the relationship between prices and review scores?
  #### Q5 — What season is more expensive?

+ # Environment
+ I used Python 3 in a Jupyter notebook to coding, modeling, cleaning and creating plots that lead me to the conclusions of my post.
+The libraries that I used were:

+   1. Pandas
+   2. Numpy
+   3. Matplotlib
+   4. Statsmodels